citrez/Everything-I-Know/thing_to_do.md

 1. Make basic IG trading bot.
     1. Get streaming data to work.
     1. Implement a simple strategy on demo account to place a deal using some criteria from the data stream.
+    1. Find the equities that best fit poly splines.
+And which have high volatility to profit from.
+But not too high.
 1. Check Elis coverage initiation idea.
     1. Find data of historical initation.
     1. Find a websites to scrape new initiations from.